technomancy/leiningen/doc/PLUGINS.md

 `eval-in-project` call the project's own classpath will be active and Leiningen's own internals and plugins will not be available.

+TODO: mention associng :deps into the project that are only relevant for that task.

 The return value of the `eval-in-project` call is an integer that represents the exit code of the project's process.
 Zero indicates success.